Reveal Video Coaching

 My Contribution & Impact

-I was the lead UX Researcher on this initiative.
+I was a lead UX Researcher on this initiative.
 My work:

 Team